hwanggu-corgi/hwanggu-log/update.md

 3. Corgi attended resume review
     - Corgi TODO
-        - Delete objective
+        - (x): Delete objective
-        - Summary of qualification —> highlight of qualification
+        - Summary of qualification
+            - (x): Change to highlight of qualification
             - 3 to 5 bullet points
                 - First —> personal profile (emerging professional in software development/ )
                 - 2nd and third —> more about your technical and hard and soft skill